ILAE Logo

 Tics

 Tics are involuntary, sudden, rapid, repetitive, non-rhythmic, simple or complex movements or vocalizations.
 Simple motor tics involve a single muscle or group of muscles (including ocular muscles) and may be misdiagnosed as myoclonic seizures.
-Complex motor tics involve a cluster of simple actions or coordinated sequence of movements that may be purposeful or non-purposeful and may be misdiagnosed as focal impaired awareness seizures, particularly in individuals with learning disability and / or communication problems.
+Complex motor tics involve a cluster of simple actions or coordinated sequence of movements that may be purposeful or non-purposeful and may be misdiagnosed as focal impaired awareness seizures, particularly in individuals with developmental impairment and / or communication problems.
 Tics are common in childhood and have a tendency to wax and wane in frequency over time.
 An urge or compulsion to perform the tic, and an ability to suppress the tic (to some degree) are important features on history that support the events being tics.

 Stereotypies